.png)

 5

-End Users
+End Products

 Finished battery cells are integrated into applications like electric vehicles, consumer electronics, and energy storage systems, powering end users' everyday needs.